 Skip to main content

-The Zest Partner API supports idempotency on every write endpoint via the Idempotency-Key request header.
+The Zest Public API supports idempotency on every write endpoint via the Idempotency-Key request header.
 Idempotency lets you safely retry network failures without risking duplicate side effects.

 Required vs optional